-Dr. Gawlick serves on the boards of Chyronhego, Sectigo, Cloudsense, Oktopost, PhotoShelter and Progress, a publicly traded company, where he is also a member of the audit committee and the strategy committee.
+Dr. Gawlick has served as our Chairman of the Board since May 2023.
+He also serves on the boards of ChyronHego, Sectigo, Cloudsense, Oktopost, PhotoShelter and Progress Software Corporation, a publicly traded company, where he is also a member of the audit committee and the strategy committee.
 Previously, from July 2015 to October 2016, Dr. Gawlick was President of Perfecto Mobile, Ltd., a leader in mobile testing.
 Prior to that he was with IntraLinks, Inc., a computer software company providing virtual data rooms and other content management services, where he served as Executive Vice President of Global Sales.
 From August 2008 to April 2012, Dr. Gawlick served as Chief Marketing Officer of Sophos Ltd, a computer security company providing endpoint, network and data protection software.
 From April 2005 to August 2008, Dr. Gawlick served as Vice President of Worldwide Marketing and Strategy at SolidWorks Corp., a CAD software company.
 He also has held a variety of executive positions in other technology businesses and was a consultant with McKinsey & Company.

 Dr. Gawlick has extensive sales, marketing and product-management experience in the technology industry.
 Dr. Gawlick offers expertise in building brand awareness, managing marketing and sales on a global scale and developing growth strategies, which enables him to counsel our Company on our on-going growth initiatives.
-In addition, Dr. Gawlick has extensive business experience in Japan and Europe, which are our key international markets.
+In addition, Dr. Gawlick has extensive business experience in Europe, which is our key international market.

-Other Current U.S. Public Company Board Memberships: Progress Software Corporation
+Other Current U.S. Public Company Board Memberships:

+Progress Software Corporation

-Stacy Greiner - Age 49 Director since 2021 Committees Audit
+Stacy Greiner - Age 50 Director since 2021 Committees Audit